 As much as that first type is not necessarily worse, much of the power of Stand by Me comes from its opposition to the conventions of that first type.
 Where they are cheery and bright, Stand by Me oscillates between tense character development scenes and lighter adventure motifs.
 Where they are defensively comedic, Stand by Me is unapologetically dramatic.

-Richard Dreyfuss (whose work I have previously praised for Close Encounters of the Third Kind) provides narration that undergirds the project’s reminiscent or nostalgic sensibilities.
+Richard Dreyfuss (whose work in Close Encounters of the Third Kind I have previously praised) provides narration that undergirds the project’s reminiscent or nostalgic sensibilities.
 The film culminates in a powerful-yet-understated closing monologue by Dreyfuss that is notable not just among its childhood film peers but in the genre of drama generally.